karmaniverous/metastructure/README.md

 You can run Metastructure to do the following things in any combination:

-- Override default CLI arguments articulated in your project config or your local repo.
-Resolved CLI arguments are passed to your Handlebars templates, where you can use them just like any other config data.

 - Generate artifacts (like Terraform code) in a selected Terraform workspace from your project config & Handlebars templates.

 - Create a valid AWS session (SSO or otherwise) and run a command (like `terraform apply`) against it.